 Another interesting study is [9].
 This paper presents a model for processing source code by introducing the TBCNN (Tree-Based Convolutional Neural Network).
-The method outlined here makes use of a process the researchers refer to as one-way pooling, and convolution to process a vector representation of a program’s AST.
-It is also, to the best of my knowledge, the first of its kind which makes it a motivation for this project.
+The method outlined here uses a process the researchers refer to as one-way pooling and convolution to process a vector representation of a program’s AST.
+To the best of my knowledge, it is also the first of its kind, making it a motivation for this project.

 The most interesting aspect of this paper is its use of convolution.
-Convolution is commonly used when processing images [10, 11] and the researchers admit that Convolutional Neural Networks (CNNs) [__, __] do not accurately represent tree-based information.
-The results from this study – a classification accuracy score of 94% on a task to classify programs based on functionality – further reinforce the notion that with the right techniques, conventional NN models that are usually unsuitable for working with source code can be utilised and structured in such a way that they produce good results when trained and tested on source code.
+Convolution is commonly used when processing images [10, 11] and the researchers admit that Convolutional Neural Networks (CNNs) do not accurately represent tree-based information.
+The results from this study are a classification accuracy score of 94% on a task to classify programs based on functionality.
+This reinforces the notion that with the right techniques, conventional NN models that are usually unsuitable for working with source code can be utilised and structured in such a way that they produce good results when trained and tested on source code.

-Additionally, there has been some interesting work done on training NNs to detect syntax errors in programs [11] and, work done on how to convert code to embeddings suitable for processing by a neural network model [12].
+Additionally, some interesting work has been done on training NNs to detect syntax errors in programs [11] and on converting code to embeddings suitable for processing by a neural network model [12].

-The main point that sets this project apart from the studies described above is that this project defines a new way of creating embeddings for processing source code accurately.
-This project is also the first, to the best of my knowledge, that seeks to compare the performances of graph-based models and tree-based models on the same tasks to determine which method is most suitable for programming language processing.
+The main point that sets this project apart from the studies described above is that this project defines a new way of accurately creating embeddings for processing source code.
+To the best of my knowledge, this project is also the first to compare the performances of graph-based and tree-based models on the same tasks to determine which method is most suitable for programming language processing.

-Motivations

-The main motivation for this project is the shortage of pre-existing literature in the field PLU.
-I am interested in exploring the ways graphs and trees work when processed by standard NLP models in comparison to how they work when the data is stored as text.
-I am also interested in observing the differences in behaviour of DL and NDL models when they are trained and tested on source code.
+The primary motivation for this project is the shortage of pre-existing literature in the field of PLU.
+In addition, I am interested in exploring how graphs and trees work when processed by standard NLP models compared to how they work when the data is stored as text.
+Finally, I am also interested in observing the differences in the behaviour of DL and NDL models when they are trained and tested on source code.

 Objectives, Specifications and Design